tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * AWS Lambda enhances chatbots by combining the NLP capabilities of Amazon Lex to understand human speech, with the possibility of running code to fulfill user's requests, for example, booking a hotel room, making a wire transfer, or providing financial advice about an investment portfolio.

 * AWS Lambda interacts with other AWS services by processing events messages in `JSON`.
-Every AWS Services has its specific format.
+Every AWS Service has its specific format.

 * Amazon Lex "talks" to AWS Lambda to perform initialization and validation, fulfillment, or both.

 Explain to students that in this demo, you will show how to process `ElicitSlots`, `Delegate`, and `Close` response events.

-Close the slides and log-in into the AWS Management Console using your IAM administrator user, once you are logged in, type `Lambda` into the _AWS services_ search box and click on _Lambda_ to open the AWS Lambda console.
+Close the slides and log into the AWS Management Console using your IAM administrator user, once you are logged in, type `Lambda` into the _AWS services_ search box and click on _Lambda_ to open the AWS Lambda console.

 ![Search for AWS Lambda service on the AWS Management console](Images/search-lambda-service.png)